 Even though your backpacking travel insurance covers over 80 activities as standard, you should always check that any activities you plan to do, are included in your cover.
 If not, please select the relevant activity pack when purchasing your policy.

-Back Packer travel insurance with GetGoing covers over 80 activities as standard.
-If you are planning an activity while you are away, remember to check your policy wording and ensure you have the correct cover.
-If your planned activity is not covered as standard, refer to our Activity Pack page, to find the correct pack for your trip.
+Back Packer travel insurance with GetGoing covers over 80 sports and activities as standard.
+If you are planning an activity such as bungee jumping or scuba diving while you are away, remember to check your policy wording and ensure you have the correct cover.
+If your planned activity is not covered as standard, refer to our Activity Pack page, to find the correct pack for your backpacker trip.

 Why Choose Get Going?